-Popular ATM's that accept international credit cards (VISA, MasterCard) in Kathmandu and Pokhara include: Standard Chartered, Everest Bank, Nabil Bank & Himalaya Bank.
-Cash is given out only in Nepalese Rupees.
+Popular ATMs that accept international credit cards (VISA, MasterCard) in Kathmandu and Pokhara include: Standard Chartered, Everest Bank, Nabil Bank & Himalaya Bank.
+Cash is given out only in Nepali Rupees.

 Cirrus and American Express cards will need to be checked individually as they each have different relationships with national banks.
 Ask your own bank who they recommend to use in Nepal before leaving.

-Travellers cheques are still accepted in Nepal but are slowly being phased out.
-Cash your cheques in any of the main (Foreign Exchange) FOREX offices in Kathmandu's Thamel area.
+Travellers cheques are still rarely accepted in Nepal anymore.
+The only possibility is to cash your cheques in any of the main (Foreign Exchange) FOREX offices in Kathmandu's Thamel area.
 Be sure to ask if they are taking commission when cashing them in.
 And be sure to bring your passport and other necessary identity documents when cashing them in.
 All in all, it's not worth getting travellers cheques for Nepal anymore.

 Credit cards can be used in a few major stores, hotels, restaurants, tour agencies and banks.
 Do be aware of commissions added.
 And don't leave your credit card unattended with anyone no matter their excuse.